Nerogar/OneTrainer/README.md

 requests for new or improved functionality.
 You can find more information about contributing [here](docs/Contributing.md).

 Before you start looking at the code, I recommend reading about the project structure [here](docs/ProjectStructure.md).
-For in depth discussions, you should consider joining the [Discord](https://discord.gg/KwgcQd5scF) server.
+For in-depth discussions, you should consider joining the [Discord](https://discord.gg/KwgcQd5scF) server.

 You also **NEED** to **install the required developer dependencies** for your current user and enable the Git commit hooks, via the following commands (works on all platforms; Windows, Linux and Mac):